 The DSSH procedures and standards for forms must be adhered to unless otherwise specified in this handbook.
-Exhibit 3 provides additional standards, elements, and statements that must be included on certain forms.
 Exhibit 5 provides disclaimer statements that must be signed by each person insured under the Rainfall or Vegetation Index plans of insurance.

 18 Modifying Acreage Reports